kalebjay/Inventory-Management-System/README.md

 # Inventory-Management-System
-JavaFX program with GUIs and supporting classes to handle parts and products
+JavaFX program with GUIs and supporting classes to handle parts and products This is a system to keep track of parts and products.
+Products consist of parts and have a separate set of storage in the program.
+A user can create parts and from the parts create products.

-There are 5 classes with variables that set up the program The controllers control each of the screens the program uses and there is a fxml file per controller There are parts and products and the user can add, modify, delete, and search them Each product is designed to have parts added to it
+There are 5 classes with variables that set up the backbone of the program.
+The controllers control each of the screens the program uses and there is a fxml file per controller.
+There are parts and products and the user can add, modify, delete, and search them.

 The following is taken from the course instructions